Templarian/MaterialDesign/.github/ISSUE_TEMPLATE/1_icon_request.md

 ---

 <!--
->> Make sure you searched opened issues! <<

-Please keep the issue title a single word or noun

 We are no longer accepting brand icons.
-Learn more: http://dev.materialdesignicons.com/roadmap/brand-icons
+Learn more: http://dev.materialdesignicons.com/roadmap/brand-icons -->

+I have:

+- [ ] Searched all issues to make sure there isn't a request for this icon.
+- [ ] Only requested a single icon in this issue.

+## Usage

+Provide some context of how your icon could be used.

+## Examples

-You can paste images to provide examples of what it might look like.
+Include any example images so we know what the icon should look like.
--->